Universal relations and bounds for fluctuations in quasistatic small heat engines: Abstract

-\textit{Universal bounds on $\eta^{(2)}$ and $\xi^{(2)}$.---} Finally, we show that work fluctuations $\eta^{(2)}$ and $\xi^{(2)}$ relative to heat fluctuation for the Carnot cycle given by Eqs.~(\ref{eq:etan}) and (\ref{eq:xi2}) provide the upper bound for cycles using the working substance considered which allows us to form the Carnot cycle \cite{note:uniqueness}.
-We consider an arbitrary cycle consisting of any of the quasistatic isothermal, quasistatic adiabatic, isochoric, or quasistatic isobaric strokes operating between the temperature $T_c$ and $T_h$ \cite{note:tempregion}.
-On $T$-$\lambda$ plane, a quasistatic isothermal stroke is shown by a horizontal line at $T_h$ or $T_c$ [Fig.~\ref{fig:processes}(a)], and a quasistatic adiabatic stroke is by a downward-sloping curve [Fig.~\ref{fig:processes}(b)].
+Next, we show that the ratios $\eta^{(2)} \equiv \avg{\Delta W^2}/\avg{\Delta Q_{\rm h}^2} $ and $\xi^{(2)} \equiv \avg{\Delta W^2} / \Delta Q^{(2)}$ for the Carnot cycle, given by Eqs.~(\ref{eq:etan}) and (\ref{eq:xi2}), provide upper bounds for these ratios among general quasistatic cycles using the considered working substance.
+(More precisely, the bound on $\xi^{(2)}$ will be shown for an arbitrary quasistatic cycle and the bound on $\eta^{(2)}$ will be shown for a large class of quasistatic cycles which include most of the typical cycles.)
+We consider cycles consisting of any of the quasistatic isothermal, quasistatic adiabatic, isochoric, or quasistatic isobaric strokes operating between the temperatures $T_{\rm c}$ and $T_{\rm h}$ (see Fig.~\ref{fig:processes}).